Monitoring#

 level = INFO

-With GNU/Linux Centos 7, we rely on systemd
+With Red Hat Enterprise Linux (RHEL), we rely on systemd

 to control and manage the Squirro services.